Phonic-Co/phonic-node/README.md

   // ... other config
 });

-// Or when starting a WebSocket conversation const phonicWebSocket = phonic.sts.websocket({
+// Or, override agent settings when starting a WebSocket conversation const phonicWebSocket = phonic.sts.websocket({
+  name: "shopping-assistant",
   tools: ["get_product_recommendations"],
   // ... other config
 });